 In fact, only 43% of the parents in the survey indicated that they had had any kind of conversation with their children on the subject of long-term care.
-And, while long-term care is perhaps the most stressful subject to discuss, it may be the most important since it involves both involves both your health and high financial costs.
+While long-term care is perhaps the most stressful subject to discuss, it may be the most important since it involves both your health and high financial costs.

 Financial Management: Financial matters are no better.
 Sixty-nine percent of parents expect that their children will help manage their retirement finances.
 However, 36% of the chosen children did not know that they were expected to take on this responsibility.